 If someone calls themselves a Christian yet lives in sin, they are in darkness.
 They are lost.
 It is only when one walks in the light (of God) that they are cleansed.
 When they do not, they are not.

-Therefore, all sins past, present, and future are paid for at the cross but they have not arrived at the cross until we repent.
+Therefore, all sins past, present, and future are paid for at the cross but the sins have not arrived at the cross until that person repents.
 Repentance delivers our sins to Jesus.
 This doesn’t mean you have to recall every sin since the beginning of your life and repent of them.
 You can only repent of the sins you are aware of committing.
 If you are sinning right now you would know it.
 The sins of your past you cannot remember are at the cross as long as you are not still knowingly practicing them.
 Remembering every past sins is not the point at all; Christ’s forgiveness of all sins before your salvation was completed.
 The point is: What are you doing right now?
 Are you walking in the light that you know today?
 If you are, you ARE cleansed.

 The cleansing is what happens spiritually where are our garments are washed clean again from the defilement of sin (Rev. 19:8; Eph.
 5:26-27; Rev. 3:4-5).
 Jesus will come back for a Church without spot or wrinkle in their garments.
-This means they will be living right and will fully repent and confess all sins to stay cleansed from the defilement of sin.
+This means they will be living right and will fully repent and confess all known sins to stay cleansed from the defilement of sin.